John Monash: Gallipoli

 During the August offensive, launched by the Allies to break the deadlock on the peninsula, Monash's brigade was to conduct a "left hook" to capture of Hill 971, the highest point on the Sari Bair range.
 On the evening of 6/7 August, the brigade launched its attack, but poor maps, heavy resistance and the mountainous terrain defeated them.
+Monash's performance was criticised for excessive delegation, and for failing to properly command his brigade, which broke and ran.
 Elsewhere, the offensive also stalled, resulting in disaster for the last co-ordinated effort to defeat the Turkish forces on the Gallipoli Peninsula.
 By mid-August, Monash's brigade was down to just 1,400 men out of the 3,350 at the beginning of the campaign.
 On 21 August, Monash led them in an attack on Hill 60, before it was withdrawn from the peninsula for rest.
 While the brigade recuperated on Lemnos, Monash took leave in Egypt, where he learned of his appointment as a Companion of the Order of the Bath.
 In November, the 4th Brigade returned to Gallipoli, occupying a "quiet sector" around Bauchop's Hill.
 Monash used his engineering knowledge to improve his brigade's position to withstand the winter, and he worked to improve the conditions that his troops would have to endure but, in mid-December, the order to evacuate the peninsula came.

+Colonel Monash's brigade headquarters at Anzac, Gallipoli, Turkey, 1915.
+Monash is third from the left, facing the camera.

 Monash's time on Gallipoli and his departure from it were not, however, without controversy for reasons unrelated to the fighting.
 While on Gallipoli he "wrote very freely to his wife revealing much current information" and "opened himself to the criticism that he would not keep the rules by which his juniors had strictly to adhere."
 Later, in a long diary-letter sent home by Monash and known by him to be illegal in Army terms, Monash implied that he was "one of the very last off Gallipoli".
 However, "he had left for the beach nearly five hours before the last.
 It was a clumsy deception as so many people knew the facts."